The Not So Sunny Side of Sunscreen

 So, how do you choose a sunscreen that's effective and healthy?
 You can start by following the following guidelines:

-Retinyl palmitate, a form of vitamin A, can be found in nearly 14% of beach and sport sunscreens, 15% of moisturizers with SPF, and 6% of all SPF-rated lip products in EWG’s 2017 sunscreen database.
-However, this known human reproductive toxicant, which has been banned in the EU and restricted in Canada, may speed the development of skin tumors and lesions when applied in the presence of sunlight.
+🚫 RETINYL PALMITATE (VITAMIN A PALMITATE) is a form of vitamin A and can be found in many sunscreens, which is ironic given that it does most of its damage when skin is exposed to the sun.
+This known human reproductive toxicant has been banned in the EU and restricted in Canada because it may speed the development of skin tumors and lesions when applied to the skin in the presence of sunlight (so why in the world would they put this in sunscreen???!!!).
+Vitamin A can spur excess skin growth (a.k.a. hyperplasia), and retinyl palmitate can form free radicals that damage DNA when exposed to sunlight.
 In addition, its presence in cosmetics, sunscreens and personal care products could contribute to vitamin A toxicity due to excessive exposure.

 Of the three sunscreen options - non-mineral, mineral, and a combination of the two - always select a mineral sunscreen, since the non-mineral options could penetrate the skin and enter the bloodstream, where they may disrupt hormones, trigger allergic responses and release free radicals as they break down.
 Mineral sunscreens, on the other hand, contain zinc or titanium, which do not break down in sunlight, are not usually absorbed, and are non-allergenic.
 They also tend to be more effective at blocking UVA rays than non-mineral sunscreens and are generally considered safer, although they sometimes contain nanoparticles, which are not tightly regulated and haven't been studied for long-term impact.